845

 SHOP

-We carry a variety of Lynn t-shirts, sweatshirts, hats, masks, stationery, handmade goods, books, Fluff merchandise, and more.
+We are pleased to carry a variety of Lynn-themed t-shirts, sweatshirts, hats, stationery, handmade and locally produced goods, books, Fluff merchandise, and more in our Museum Shop.

 Not able to come to the Museum?
 No problem!
-Email us at office@lynnmuseum.org or call us at 781-581-6200 to inquire about shipping merchandise.
+Please email us at office@lynnmuseum.org or call us at 781-581-6200 to inquire about shipping merchandise.

 en English